Five Ways to Incorporate Mindfulness into the Holiday Season

 The holiday season can be a time of Hallmark movies, beautifully decorated storefronts, and magic.

-It can also be tough for a lot of Wyoming residents.
+It can also be challenging for a lot of Wyoming residents.

 Not only are the winters long and cold, but sticky family dynamics that often surround the holiday months can make this season of magic feel like a trick.